According to Shopify, businesses that use an omnichannel commerce strategy earn a significant payout.

 However, both business owners deal with the same problem in both scenarios: How do we leverage all channels and provide an excellent, consistent experience at every customer touchpoint?

-This article will cover how omnichannel commerce differs from multichannel commerce and how it impacts all aspects of the business, including marketing, inventory management, ordering, and shipping.
+This article will cover how omnichannel commerce differs from multichannel commerce and how it impacts all aspects of the business, including marketing, inventory management, order management, and shipping.
 We’ll also present strategic steps to build a robust omnichannel strategy for your business.

 To learn how to maximize visibility and sales while creating a unified brand experience, keep reading our ecommerce and retail guide for more tips.